galacean/engine-toolkit/packages/stats/README.md

 ## npm

-The stats is published on npm with full typing support.
+The `Stats` is published on npm with full typing support.
 To install, use:

 ```sh
 npm install @oasis-engine-toolkit/stats